Skip to main content

 MetricTypeLabelsDescription

-grpc_responses_totalCountermethod, statusTotal number of gRPC responses.
+grpc_responses_totalCounterendpoint, statusTotal number of gRPC responses by fully qualified method and status.
 Increased for every completed RPC call.

-grpc_responses_duration_secondsHistogrammethod, statusgRPC call latency measured from call start to final status.
+grpc_responses_duration_secondsHistogramendpointgRPC call latency per fully qualified method, measured from call start to final status.

 MetricTypeDescription